WildResearch’s innovative programs are each designed to achieve three goals:

-With these goals in mind, we currently operate three core programs.
+With these goals in mind, we currently operate four core programs.

 - The Iona Island Bird Observatory (IIBO) monitors populations of wintering and migratory birds in an ecologically important park in Richmond, British Columbia.
 Our winter monitoring program is unique in western Canada and aims to estimate survivorship of over-wintering songbirds.
 Our spring and fall migration monitoring programs contribute to migration monitoring along the Pacific Flyway, and we also partner with local academic institutions to conduct additional ornithological research.
 At IIBO, we provide volunteers with hard-to-obtain skills in safe bird capture, handling, and measurement, and many of our volunteers go on to use their skills to conduct their own conservation science research.
 In addition, hundreds of elementary school, highschool, and university students visit IIBO every year to learn about bird conservation and study.

 - The goal of our Urban Raptor Monitoring program is to gain data on the relative abundance of Cooper’s hawks in the Vancouver/Burnaby area.
 Participants gain knowledge of raptor ecology and how to conduct proper raptor surveys.

 In addition to our programs, we run regular conservation science training and outreach events.
-Examples include workshops in winter bird identification, resume writing for conservation biologists, bird photography and fish identification.
+Examples include workshops, trivia nights, winter bird identification walks, and public talks from local biologists.